Negative Equity Car Loan

 - Desperation can force you to settle for a lower offer than your initial price.
 Imagine waiting for a willing buyer for three months and having to pay expensive car installments at the same time.
 You may decide to drop your car price or reach out to a previous customer who asked for a lower price.

-8. 8 ways of getting out of an upside down car loan
+8 ways to get out of an upside down car loan

 Borrow a credit union loan

 If you’re planning to weather the storm and still retain your beloved car, you can offset your negative equity car loan by borrowing low-interest credit.
 Why do you need a loan?
 Because it helps you to get out of debt faster through lump sum payments.
 That’s where a credit union comes in.